Elderjs/docs/elderguide.com/elderjs.md

 **USER HOOKS:**

-Hooks can be defined in 3 places in your project.
+Hooks can be defined in 2 places in your project.

-1. In your `./src/hooks.js` file. - _We recommend organizing site wide hooks in this file._
+1. In your `./src/hooks.js` file. - _We recommend organizing all hooks in this file._ You can limit a function to run on a specific route by looking at `request.route === 'routeName'`.
-1. In one of your `./routes/[routeName]/route.js` file. - _We recommend organizing route specific hooks here. (you'll still need to add logic to make sure it only runs on that route.)_
 1. Within a plugin.

 **SYSTEM HOOKS:**